 The Tri-Service Automated Cost Engineering System (TRACES) consists of a suite of software applications designed to support the cost engineers throughout the U.S. Army Corps of Engineers, as well as the cost engineers with the U.S. Air Force and U.S. Navy.
 TRACES applications are used in support of military, civil works and other projects worldwide.
 Managed by The U.S. Army Engineering and Support Center, Huntsville, TRACES provides a standard suite of automated tools used for the preparation of planning and budgetary estimates, for analysis on budget cost data during design, bid opening and modification estimates, and captures contract costs for historical purposes.
 TRACES supports the Tri-Services (Army, Navy and Air Force), as well as the Department of Energy and the Environmental Protection Agency.

 TRACES reduces the time required to prepare or review construction cost estimates by enabling the cost engineer to develop standard formats, processes and procedures.
 TRACES results in more accurate construction cost estimates.
-The mission of TRACES is to build a user-friendly, cost engineering platform in a true Windows environment, with all systems and databases required to prepare, analyze, review and maintain all types of cost estimates and schedules.
+The mission of TRACES is to build a user-friendly cost engineering platform in a true Windows environment, with all systems and databases required to prepare, analyze, review and maintain all types of cost estimates and schedules.

 TRACES modules include the following:

 Cost Book/Unit Price Book (UPB): Rather than being a software application, this is a database containing construction cost data for approximately 70,000 different cost tasks.
 The Cost Book is used by MII for the development of line item costs associated with the project cost estimate.

-Cost Risk Analysis (Crystal Ball): Crystal Ball is a DOD licensed application applied on top of Excel to provide the capability of evaluating risks associated with the project and how they affect the construction costs for the proposed project.
+Cost Risk Analysis (Crystal Ball): Crystal Ball is a DOD-licensed application applied on top of Excel to provide the capability of evaluating risks associated with the project and how they affect the construction costs for the proposed project.

-(as of April 2014)
+(as of October 2014)